piyush1146115/go-microservice/README.md

 - Use Swagger for documentation
 - Use Runtime Middleware
 - Add Redoc for visualizing the documentation
+- You can now see well organized documentation on http://localhost:9090/docs by running the program
 - Refactor  the code

 ## Resources: